Description: This is the

 for a 500ml Coke).
-Everything has to be brought in by helicopter. is worth the easy walk up another five minutes beyond the hut to the very beginning of the climb proper.
+Everything has to be brought in by helicopter. is worth the easy walk five minutes beyond the hut to the very beginning of the climb proper.
 A series of fixed vertical ropes and various plaques in the cliff face mark the start of this most famous of climbs.
 Available in Half Size -

 101kb or Full size -

 Although quite a few hikers make it up to the hut, not many stay the night with the climbers.
 It can be quite an experience to stay at the